-The National Animal Ethics Advisory Committee (NAEAC) was established under the Animal Welfare Act to provide independent advice to the Minister for Primary Industries.
+The National Animal Ethics Advisory Committee (NAEAC) was established under the Animal Welfare Act to provide independent advice to the Government minister responsible for animal welfare.

 NAEAC's role in animal welfare

-NAEAC gives the Minister for Primary Industries advice on:
+NAEAC gives the Minister responsible for animal welfare advice on:

 - ethical and animal welfare issues relating to the use of animals in research, testing and teaching